ranjeet8989/Edge-AI-based-Defect-Classification-System-for-Semiconductor-Wafer-Die-Images/README.md

 **4. Conclusion:-**

-The used dataset of wafer defect image classification effecetively address the defect issue and classifies them accordingly into 8 classes.
+The used dataset of wafer defect image classification effectively addresses the defect issue and classifies them into 8 classes.
 By selecting single-defect patterns as primary classes, treating normal wafers as the Clean class, and grouping mixed-defect patterns under an “Other” category, the approach avoids class overlap and supports robust model training.